virgesmith/itrx/README.md

 ## API Reference

-`Itr` provides a comprehensive set of methods for various iterable operations.
-For a complete list of methods and their detailed descriptions, please refer to the [API documentation](./doc/apidoc.md).
+For a complete list of `Itr` methods and their detailed descriptions, please refer to the [API documentation](./doc/apidoc.md).

 *Note: `apidoc.md` is auto-generated using `Itr` - see [introspect.py](src/scripts/introspect.py).*